MEV (Maximal Extractable Value)

 The MEV industry has substantial infrastructure:

-Flashbots Protect: A service allowing users to submit transactions privately to Flashbots bundlers rather than public mempool, avoiding front-running.
+Flashbots Protect: A service allowing users to submit transactions privately to Flashbots bundlers rather than the public mempool, avoiding front-running.

 MEV-Boost: A Post-Merge Ethereum mechanism separating block building from validation.
 Builders construct blocks optimizing MEV, bidding to have validators include them.